conduktor/testing-docs-archive/docs/features/workspace.md

 # Workspace

 Workspaces are used to organise objects such as clusters, environments, test suites, and test scenarios.
-They can be personal or units of collaboration (for example, a team workspace).&#x20;
+They can be personal or units of collaboration (for example, a team workspace).

 ## Create a New Workspace

 If you are creating your first workspace, use the **Create New Workspace** button when you land inside the Testing application.

-Give your workspace an appropriate **name.** For example, your team name if you plan to collaborate with others.&#x20;
+Give your workspace an appropriate **name.** For example, your team name if you plan to collaborate with others.

 ![](<../assets/image (119).png>)

-Within your organisation, it's possible to **create multiple workspaces**.&#x20;
+Within your organisation, it's possible to **create multiple workspaces**.

 To do this, select the active workspace from the left-side navigation menu.
 Use the **Create New Workspace** button to create additional workspaces.